rlc32/cs336userheroku/README.md

 # CS336 final project
 # Mark Davis & Russell Clousing

-This project is to take data from the Washington Post Police Shooting database and store in MLab.
-Then use a React UI to display the data in an organized fashion.
+Our goal is to take the Washington Post database of police shootings into a Mongo database.
+Then, a ReactJS frontend will display the data in an organized fashion.